Rich snippets can help you increase your organic CTR by making your content stand out in the SERPs.

 Rich snippets are pieces of information that appear in the search results to give users more details about your site.

-They include additional information which is extracted from the structured data in your HTML.
+They include additional data that is extracted from the structured markup in your HTML.

 For example, you can display your site’s title, description, price, rating, and more.